Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Comparative study of the SRP and DMP symmetries

 \section{Comparative study of the SRP and DMP symmetries}

-We investigate the problem of identity of the two 1-2 state exchange symmetries possessed by SRP and DMP.
-Though they are discussed in refs.~\cite{Minakata:2022yvs,Minakata:2021dqh}, we re-examine the problem here again because our previous discussion lacked a sharp focus on the meaning of their identity, and the way how the identical symmetry could come out from the different SF equations is not discussed in detail.
-Interestingly, our investigation will reveal the (almost) identity between the SRP and DMP 1-2 symmetries, but in a highly nontrivial way.
+We investigate the problem of identity of the two 1-2 state exchange symmetries, one in SRP and the other in DMP.
+We aim at superseding the original treatments given in refs.~\cite{Minakata:2022yvs,Minakata:2021dqh}.
+The reasons for our revised treatment are that the previous ones lacked a sharp focus on the meaning of this identity, and the logic behind seeking the identical symmetry in the two different theories (with the substantially different SF equations) was not transparent.
+Interestingly, our investigation here will reveal the (almost) identity between the SRP and DMP 1-2 symmetries, but in a highly nontrivial way.